SteeltoeOSS/MainSite/src/Client/wwwroot/site-data/blog/steeltoe-3-0-packs-a-mighty-punch-with-many-new-features.md

 In this new version, Steeltoe is spreading its cloud wings and showing strong support for all cloud platforms.
 In fact it doesn’t even need a cloud platform.
 You could run a .NET app with Steeltoe in IIS, or Visual Studio debugger, or as a container.
 The point is Steeltoe is a framework to help developers do what they love - coding.
 Not managing log messages or some database connection.

-Steeltoe still has much love for Cloud Foundry but you’re going to see a lot more local and “get it in a container” kind of examples from the team.
+Steeltoe still has much love for Cloud Foundry but you’re going to see a lot more local and "get it in a container" kind of examples from the team.
 A statement like ‘UseCloudFoundryActuators’ is going to have a complementing ‘UseAllActuators’, for those not on CF. And while VCAP is a huge help in Cloud Foundry, you may want to provide your own connection information through `appsettings.json`.
 You’ll see a lot more flexibility in that direction with this new version.

 Here are a few examples of new ways to implement things in the `HostBuilder`: